-Members of the School District community, which includes all staff, and third parties along with Third Parties are encouraged to promptly report incidents of harassing conduct to an administrator, supervisor or other School District official so that the Board may address the conduct before it becomes severe, pervasive, or persistent.
-Any administrator, supervisor, or other District official who receives such a report complaint shall file it with the District's Anti Harassment Compliance Officer within two (2) days of receiving the report of harassment. at his/her first convenience.
+Students and all other members of the School District community along with Third Parties are encouraged to promptly report incidents of harassing conduct to a teacher, administrator, supervisor, or other District official so that the Board may address the conduct before it becomes severe, pervasive, or persistent.
+Any teacher, administrator, supervisor, or other District employee or official who receives such a report complaint shall file it with the District's Anti Harassment Compliance Officer within two (2) days of receiving the report of harassment. () at his/her first convenience () within two (2) school days.

-Members of the School District community or third parties and Third Parties who believe they have been unlawfully harassed by another member of the School District community or a Third Party third party are entitled to utilize the Board's complaint process that is set forth below.
-Initiating a complaint, whether formally or informally, will not adversely affect the Complainant's complaining individual's employment or participation in educational or extra-curricular programs.
+Members of the School District community and Third Parties, which includes students, or third parties who believe they have been unlawfully harassed are entitled to utilize the Board's complaint process that is set forth below.
+Initiating a complaint, whether formally or informally, will not adversely affect the Complainant'scomplaining individual's employment or participation in educational or extra-curricular programs.
 While there are no time limits for initiating complaints of harassment under this policy, individuals should make every effort to file a complaint as soon as possible after the conduct occurs while the facts are known and potential witnesses are available.

-If, during an investigation of alleged bullying, aggressive behavior and/or harassment in accordance with Policy 5517.01 - Bullying and Other Forms of Aggressive Behavior, the Principal believes that the reported misconduct may have created a hostile work environment and may have constituted unlawful discriminatory harassment based on a Protected Class, the Principal shall report the act of bullying, aggressive behavior and/or harassment to the of the Anti-Harassment Compliance Officers who shall investigate the allegation in accordance with this policy.
+If, during an investigation of alleged bullying, aggressive behavior and/or harassment in accordance with Policy 5517.01 - Bullying and Other Forms of Aggressive Behavior, the Principal believes that the reported misconduct may have created a hostile work environment and may have constituted unlawful discriminatory harassment based on a Protected Class, the Principal shall report the act of bullying, aggressive behavior and/or harassment to the one of the Anti-Harassment-Compliance Officers who shall investigate the allegation in accordance with this policy.
 If the alleged harassment involves Sexual Harassment as defined by Policy 2266, the matter will be handled in accordance with the grievance process and procedures outlined in Policy 2266.
 While the Compliance Officer investigates the allegation, or the matter is being addressed pursuant to Policy 2266, the Principal shall suspend the his/her Policy 5517.01 investigation to await the Compliance Officer's written report or the determination of responsibility pursuant to Policy 2266.
-The Compliance Officer shall keep the Principal informed of the status of the Policy 3362 investigation and provide the Principal with the determination of responsibility that results from the Policy 2266 grievance process.
+The Compliance Officer shall keep the Principal informed of the status of the Policy 5517 investigation and provide the Principal with the determination of responsibility that results from the Policy 2266 grievance process.